-VaR and expected shortfall are calculated according to the definitions in Footnote 6 and Subsection II.B, respectively.
+VaR and expected shortfall are calculated according to the definitions in Footnote 6 and Section B in Chapter II respectively.

 We analyze the impact of risk management with VaR and expected shortfall on the rational investor's optimal decisions by solving the following five optimization problems.